TheDreamLabUK/logseqSpringThing/docs/client/visualization.md

-# Visualization
+# Visualisation

-This document describes the visualization components and systems used in the client.
+This document describes the visualisation components and systems used in the client.